 Swimwear Review: ASOS Fuller Bust Mermaid Tie Bikini Top and Tanga Bikini Bottom

-Disclosure: These products were purchased for me by The Lingerie Addict.
+Note: These products were purchased for me by The Lingerie Addict.
 All opinions are my own.
 This post contains affiliate links.

 Six years ago, I moved from the landlocked Midwest to a city on the ocean and never looked back.
 I try to make it to the beach every week in the summer (salt water is the cure for everything, as they say).
 As such, I have amassed a small collection of swimsuits.
 So many people hate swimsuit shopping, but I love it, especially since discovering swimwear that actually fits me.

 Seriously, full bust swimwear is a life changer.
 I’ve stopped buying non-cup-sized bikinis entirely.
 Nothing is worse than trying on an XL bikini top, only to find the band is too big and the cups are still too small.
 Well-fitting swimwear is like cute lingerie that’s socially-acceptable to wear outside.
 In other words, it’s the best.

 Sadly, most full bust swimsuits are a little predictable: nautical stripes, dark florals, clean lines, full-coverage cups.
 Not to mention the structural necessities for supporting DD+ breasts – underwires, molded foam cups, and thick adjustable straps abound.
 I understand why everything sort of looks the same for this segment, but wouldn’t a little variety be nice?